Binance Withdrawals Surge After Regulatory Crackdown on BUSD

 • Users withdrew around $2.8 billion of digital assets from Binance in the last 24 hours

-• 342 million BUSD has been burned over the last 24 hours
+• 342 million BUSD has been burn over the last 24 hours

 • The SEC ordered Paxos to stop issuing BUSD